anudit/hestia/README.md

 Because of these opposing pressures, NFT owners can’t set impossibly high prices nor refuse reasonably priced offers.
 This creates a more efficient and equitable market.
 Additionally, it provides Creators on Hestia with a continuous revenue stream with the taxes payed by the owners.

 **In conjuction with the economical model Hestia offers,**

 ⚡ Lightning fast transactions powered Matic Network.

-⛽ Gasless creation and sale of NFTs powered by Biconomy.
+⛽ Gasless creation and sale of NFTs powered by Biconomy, pay gas in any token like DAI via Biconomy Forward.

 🌊 Seamless streaming of annual taxes powered by Superfluid SuperApp contracts and streams.

-🔗 Send and Receive payments in any token with external API calls powered by Chainlink Oracles and,
+🔗 Buy and Sell NFTs using any approved token with external API calls used to validate prices powered by Chainlink Oracles.

 💱 Realtime cryptocurrency spot exchange rates for our Smart Contracts and Frontend powered by 1Inch Exchange API.

-🌐 Seamless logins without any additional requirements powered by Portis.
+🌐 Seamless logins without any additional extensions powered by Portis.

-📊 Realtime data of contract state powered by Covalent.
+📊 Realtime data of contract events powered by Covalent.

-🔀 Intercompatible with Binance Smart Chain, fetching data from Bitquery.
+🔀 Intercompatible with Binance Smart Chain, fetching realtime data from Bitquery.

 ### Contract Releases